Oil hits highest in a year on growth hopes, OPEC+ output cuts

 NEW YORK: Oil prices rose on Friday, hitting their highest in a year and closing in on $60 a barrel, supported by economic revival hopes and supply curbs by producer group OPEC and its allies.

-Oil was also supported as U.S. stock markets hit record highs on signs of progress toward more economic stimulus, while a U.S. jobs report confirmed the labor market was stabilizing.
+Oil was also supported as US stock markets hit record highs on signs of progress toward more economic stimulus, while a US jobs report confirmed the labour market was stabilizing.

-U.S. crude futures were on track for a gain of nearly 9pc for the week, the biggest percentage gain since October.
-Brent was on track for 6pc weekly gain.
+US crude futures were on track for a gain of nearly 9% for the week, the biggest percentage gain since October.
+Brent was on track for 6% weekly gain.

 “Brent is eyeing the $60 level now that OPEC+ has successfully eased most supply side concerns and optimism on the COVID front improves globally,” said Edward Moya, senior market analyst at OANDA in New York.